grai-io/jaffle_shop/README.md

 $ pip install dbt-postgres
 ```

-6. Run DBT, this will build your postgres database from the jaffle shop seed files.
+6. Run DBT, this will build your Postgres database from the jaffle shop seed files.
 It will also create foreign key relationships (not normally done with DBT, but essential to your production postgres!)
 ```bash
 $ dbt build --profiles-dir ./profiles
 ```